Convert FITS to JPEG

 Convert FITS images to JPEG format, edit and optimize images online and free.

-Check the file preview quickly and use FITS to JPEG tools if you need to change the conversion settings.
+Check the preview and configure FITS to JPEG tools before proceeding.

 Rotate FITS to right (90° clockwise), to left (90° counter-clockwise), 180°, and convert it to JPEG.